beetrove/openai-gpts-data/README.md

 ## BeeTrove - OpenAI GPTs Data

 This OpenAI Custom GPTs dataset is meant to be a treasure trove offering insights for research, development, business, and pure curiosity.
+It contains detailed historical data about around 349K Custom GPTs.
+This dataset is completely free, it is Apache 2.0.

 This project aims to spark community collaboration, encouraging everyone to explore, uncover insights, and enhance our collective grasp of Custom GPTs.
-Feel free to share your finding and please tell others where you found the data.
-This dataset is completely free, it is Apache 2.0.
+Feel free to share your findings and let people know where you found the data.

 ### 1) Download Large Files from Google Drive